Our Process

 A wireframe is a skeleton of a website, web application, or mobile application, their simplified, conceptual version.

-Low-fidelity Wireframe vs. High-fidelity Wireframe
+Low-fidelity wireframe vs. High-fidelity wireframe

 Wireframing involves creating a general layout of elements (text, graphics, video, menus, buttons).